dbertella/hector/src/content/index.md

 “Hi Bunny.
 How are you?”
 “Hi Hector, not eating flowers today?”
 “I was just about to try this carrot”, replies Hector.
-“Interesting”, the bunny thinks for a minute...
+“Interesting”, the bunny says, thinking for a minute...
 ![page 4](../images/page4.png)

 ---